Jules-Armand Aniambossou: Career

-Jules Armand Aniambossou started his professional career in 1989 at Altadis (formerly SEITA) as a project engineer at the research centre for tobacco technologies.
+Aniambossou started his professional career in 1989 at Altadis (formerly SEITA) as a project engineer at the research centre for tobacco technologies.
 In 1992 he passed the competitive examination for the Ministry of Industry and was appointed as an industrial and mining engineer.
 In this department he carried out the duties of Head of the department subdivision of Indre from 1989 to 1996 and Head of the department subdivision of Loir et Cher from 1996 to 1999.
 These local responsibilities enabled him to manage teams offering a wide range of skills and expertise, covering in particular areas of intervention, such as local authority aid and subsidies (at state, regional and European Commission level) aimed at investing in and reinforcing the management of SME-SMIs and intermediate-sized enterprises, protection of the industrial environment (legislation governing classified facilities and water in particular), mines and quarries and the promotion of ICT in SMEs, SMIs and intermediate-sized enterprises.

 In 2000 he joined the central administration in the Ministry of Industry in the department for regional action and the promotion of industry (DARPMI) where he was in charge of developing and promoting SMIs by managing the aid granted to the Ministry of Industry for investing in SMEs.
 He continued in this position until 2002, the year he went to ENA.

 When he left ENA in 2004, his first position was as a special adviser in the department for public liberties and legal action (DLPAJ) in the Ministry of the Interior before he took up his position in the Prefecture department.
 From 2004 to 2006, he was first appointed as deputy secretary general of the prefecture of the North, and then director of the cabinet of the Prefect of the Champagne-Ardennes region, from 2006 to 2007, before taking up an appointment in the private sector.